 The headmaster of the upper secondary school will check to see whether the candidate fulfils the requirements laid down concerning participation in the examination and in the tests that are part of it.

 Enrolment for the Matriculation Examination

-Enrolment for the spring examination must take place at the latest 23rd November and for the autumn examination at the latest 5th June.
+Enrolment for the spring examination must take place at the latest 1st of December and for the autumn examination at the latest 5th of June.
 Candidates leave an enrolment application to their upper secondary school’s headmaster.
 Enrolment is binding and cannot be altered later without a cogent reason.

 Candidates pay an examination fee to participate in the Matriculation Examination.
 The fixed charge for taking part in an examination period is 14 euros.
 In addition, a fee of 28 euros is charged for each test.
 For example, if a candidate takes six tests over two examination periods, the fee is 6 x 28 € + 2 x 14 € = 196 €.

 The lowest fee for passing the Matriculation Examination is 126 euros (fixed charge and four compulsory tests).

 Should a candidate be denied taking part in a test that they have already enrolled in and paid for, they can ask for a refund.
 The request for refund must be given to the Matriculation Examination Board by the end of the same year when the candidate would have taken said test.
 Only fees for individual tests are refunded.
 The fixed charge will not be refunded.

 In order to receive a Matriculation Examination Certificate, the candidate must have paid the examination fees.

 A person who has passed the Matriculation Examination can later supplement it by taking a test that they have not previously taken.
 The examination may also be supplemented by taking a test in a subject that one has already passed but at another level of difficulty.
 Supplementing the examination is possible only after the examination has been passed.
 If a candidate fails the examination, they have to retake the failed tests and pass the examination before being able to supplement the examination with new tests.